nyusterndatabootcamp/book/data-mentality.md

 **Idea machines.** How would we find a good project idea?
 That's not something you run across a lot in modern education, where our job is typically to absorb what's taught rather than come up with our ideas.
 So how would we get started?

 We're looking for a topic that satisfies two conditions: (1) we find it interesting and (2) we have access to data related to it.
 We can start with either one, or with an existing example we would like to reproduce and extend:

 * **Start with what interests you.**  Economics, finance, marketing, emerging markets, movies, sports.
 You be the judge.
 Be specific:  You want a topic, not a category.

 * **Start with data.**  Take a dataset you find interesting, ask what you might do with it.
 If you're not sure where to look, try our list of [data sources](http://nyu.data-bootcamp.com/data/
 ).

 * **Start with an example.**  Find an analyst report, blog post, or graphic you like.
 Ask where the data comes from and think about whether you can replicate and/or extend it.
-The blogs listed on our [data sources page](http://nyu.data-bootcamp.com/data/) are a good place to start.
+An objection I often hear about this approach from students is "its not original and..." lots of rubbish after this.
+One of the best ways to learn about something is to replicate what others have done before you.
+And guess what?
+This often process leads you to your own, original, interesting question.

 If you're not sure how this works, watch Steve Levitt's [video](https://youtu.be/r5jATFtKtI8?t=5m10s) about working with company data.
 It's an entertaining and informative 50 minutes.
 Note specifically how he comes up with ideas for using the data he's given.